golemfactory/task-api/README.md

   - Shouldn't take much time (preferably less than a minute for medium range machines).
 - `AbortTask`
   - Takes one argument: `task_id`.
-  - Will be called when the task is aborted by the user.
+  - Will be called when the task is aborted by the user or timed out.
 Should stop all running subtask verifications for this task and perform any other necessary cleanup.
+- `AbortSubtask`
+  - Takes two arguments: `task_id` and `subtask_ids`.
+  - Will be called when the subtask is aborted by the user timed out.
+Should stop verification of the subtask (if it's running) and perform any other necessary cleanup.
 - `Shutdown`
   - Takes no arguments.
   - Should gracefully terminate the service.